Erich Bauer: After the war

 At the end of the war, Bauer was arrested in Austria by the Americans and confined to a prisoner of war camp until 1946.
-Shortly afterward, he returned to Berlin where he found employment as a laborer cleaning up debris from the war.
+Shortly afterward, he returned to Berlin, where he found employment as a laborer cleaning up debris from the war.

 Bauer was arrested in 1949 when two former Jewish prisoners from Sobibór, Samuel Lerer and Esther Raab, recognized him during a chance encounter at a Kreuzberg fairground.
 When Raab confronted Bauer at the fair, the former SS man reportedly said, "How is it that you are still alive?"
 He was arrested soon afterwards and his trial started the following year.

 During the course of his trial, Bauer maintained that at Sobibór he worked only as a truck driver, collecting the necessary supplies for the camp's inmates and the German and Ukrainian guards.
 He admitted being aware of the mass murders at Sobibór, but claimed to have never taken any part in them, nor engaged in any acts of cruelty.
 His primary witnesses, former Sobibór guards SS-Oberscharführer Hubert Gomerski and SS-Untersturmführer Johann Klier, testified on his behalf.

 The court, however, convicted Bauer based on the testimony of four Jewish witnesses who had managed to escape from Sobibór.
 They identified Bauer as the former Sobibór Gasmeister, who not only operated the gas chambers in the camp, but also engaged in mass executions by shooting.
 In addition, they said he committed a variety of particularly vicious and random acts of cruelty against camp inmates and victims on their way to the gas chambers.

-On 8 May 1950 the court, Schwurgericht Berlin-Moabit, sentenced Bauer to death for crimes against humanity.
-Since capital punishment had been abolished in West Germany by that point, Bauer's sentence was automatically commuted to life imprisonment.
-He served 21 years in Alt-Moabit Prison in Berlin before being transferred to Tegel Prison.
+On 8 May 1950 the court, Schwurgericht Moabit, sentenced Bauer to death for crimes against humanity.
+Since capital punishment had been abolished in West Germany by that point, Bauer's sentence was commuted to life imprisonment.
+He served 21 years in Alt-Moabit Prison in Berlin, before being transferred to Tegel Prison.
 During his imprisonment, he admitted to his participation in mass murder at Sobibór and occasionally testified against former SS colleagues, such as at the Sobibor trial.
+Bauer died in 1980 in Tegel Prison.